 Spectator sign: “Run like there’s a million corgis in front of you!"

-Alton Baker City Park greenery
+Alton Baker City Park

 I like these official photos from the weekend because they make me look slightly faster than a snail: